-Here you’ll find our list of frequently asked questions about Checkbot.
-Please check here for answers to queries before contacting support.
-If your question isn’t answered here, please email us or use the chat widget in the bottom corner.
+Here you’ll find answers to common questions about Checkbot.
+If you’re sure your question isn’t answered here, please email us or use the chat widget in the bottom corner.
 Think you’ve found a bug?
 Please fill out a bug report.
 You can also try posting anything you want to share or discuss on the Checkbot subreddit.